 $5 Million Bus Accidents

 Distracted driving refers to the operation of a vehicle while doing any activity that takes your attention from driving.
 It involves any behavior or action that takes a driver’s eyes off the road, hands off the steering wheel, or mind off the task of driving.
-Distracted driving significantly increases the risk of accidents, injuries, and fatalities on the road.
+Distracted driving significantly increases the risk of road accidents, injuries, and fatalities.

 Common examples of distracted driving include: